nodejs/node/doc/api/tls.md

 by eavesdroppers if the attacker manages to obtain the key-pair specifically generated for the session.

-Perfect Forward Secrecy is achieved by randomly generating a key pair for key-agreement on every TLS/SSL handshake (in contrast to using the same key for all sessions).
+Perfect forward secrecy is achieved by randomly generating a key pair for key-agreement on every TLS/SSL handshake (in contrast to using the same key for all sessions).
 Methods implementing this technique are called "ephemeral".

-Currently two methods are commonly used to achieve Perfect Forward Secrecy (note the character "E" appended to the traditional abbreviations):
+Currently two methods are commonly used to achieve perfect forward secrecy (note the character "E" appended to the traditional abbreviations):

 * [DHE][]: An ephemeral version of the Diffie Hellman key-agreement protocol.